sortsofecon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD student at Universitat Ramon Llull (Barcelona).
 I was born in Shanghai and moved to Europe since 2016.
 I am now working on a Marie Curie funded project with a particular focus on identifying development traps in China.
 Besides research, I love writing novels and traveling.
 Cruising around the world and pushing the frontiers of knowledge are the coolest things I can imagine.
-Cheers for science!
+Cheers!